Holic75/Baldurs-gate-dnd-3.5/README.md

 Duration: Permanent
 Casting Time: 3
 Area of Effect: 1 creature
-Saving Throw: None
+Saving Throw: 1/2

 This spell is the reverse of Cure Medium Wounds.
 Instead of healing the creature touched, it causes damage.
 On a successful touch from the priest, the spell inflicts 20 points of damage upon the target.
+If target succeeds on a Savingthrow vs. Spell the damage is halved.

+#### Nature's Avatar
+(Alteration)

+Level: Quest
+Sphere: Combat
+Range: Touch
+Duration: 1 min/level
+Casting Time: 6
+Area of Effect: 1 creature
+Saving Throw: None

+With a touch, druid gifts an animal ally with nature's strength, resilience, and speed.
+The affected animal gains a +10 on attack rolls and damage rolls and 4 temporary hit points per caster level, plus one additional attack per round.

 Additionally Druids gain access to the following spells: Burning Hands (as 1st level spell), Sleep (as 1st level spell), Flame Strike (as 4th level spell), Hold Monster (as 4th level spell), Ice Storm (as 4th levels spell), Chain Lightning (as 6th level spell).

 ## 7. Racial Enemies
 Now racial enemy can be chosen at level 1 and every 5th level.
 Additionally following races were added to the selection: Humans, Elves, Half-elves, Gnomes, Dwarves, Halflings, Half-orcs.

 ## 8. NPC
 All joinable NPC now have 0th level when they join.
-Upon joining they get apropriate number of expirience points and thus you can level up them as you like.
+Upon joining they get appropriate number of experience points and thus you can level up them as you like.
 Their classes and statistics were changed as follows (stats are given in the format STR/ DEX/ CON/ INT/ WIS/ CHA):

+### BG 1

 #### Ajantis - Paladin (14/ 10/ 14/ 10/ 14/ 16)
 #### Alora - Thief (10 /20/ 10/ 14/ 9 / 9)
 #### Baeloth - Battle Caster (14/ 16/ 12/ 10/ 10/ 16)
-#### Branwen - Figter/Cleric (15/ 10/ 14/ 10/ 16/ 12)
+#### Branwen - Fighter/Cleric (15/ 10/ 14/ 10/ 16/ 12)
 #### Coran - Archer (14/ 18/ 12/ 10/ 14/ 10)
 #### Dorn - Blackguard (18/ 10/ 12/ 8/ 14/ 15)
-#### Dynaheir - Sorceror (12/ 14/ 14/ 10/ 9/ 17)
+#### Dynaheir - Sorcerer (12/ 14/ 14/ 10/ 9/ 17)
 #### Edwin - Conjurer (10/ 12/ 14/ 18/ 9 / 10)
 #### Eldoth - Blade (14/ 14/ 14/ 14/ 10/ 14)
 #### Faldorn - Avenger (14/ 14/ 14/ 10/ 16/ 10)